MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/python/kusto-python-client-library.md

 # Azure Data Explorer Python SDK

 The *Kusto Python Client* library lets you query Azure Data Explorer clusters using Python.
-It's Python 2.x/3.x compatible, and supports all data types using the Python DB API interface.
+It's Python 2.x/3.x compatible.
+It supports all data types using the Python DB API interface.

 You can use the library, for example, from [Jupyter Notebooks](https://jupyter.org/) that are attached to Spark clusters, including, but not exclusively, [Azure Databricks](https://azure.microsoft.com/services/databricks/) instances.